interlink-hq/interLink/ADOPTERS.md

 Project: interTwin

 EuroHPC Vega is the first operational system under the EuroHPC initiative and an early adopter of interTwin framework providing resources through interLink service.
 It provides critical support and counseling from both project partners (JSI & IZUM), infrastructure, and edge VM for the development and utilization of interLink, fostering the exploitation of the HPC Vega environment within the InterTwin project.

+### JSC

+JSC provides cloud computing resources, known as JSC Cloud, that are seamlessly integrated with its high-performance computing (HPC) infrastructure, including the powerful JUWELS system.
+This setup also connects to large-capacity file systems through JUDAC, offering users a smooth and efficient experience.
+At the heart of this integration is UNICORE, JSC’s HPC middleware, which is currently in production.
+UNICORE simplifies access to HPC resources by enabling job submissions, managing workflows, and facilitating data transfers—all while hiding the complexities of underlying batch systems.
+Using a specialized Interlink-based plugin deployed as an edge service, pod creation requests are offloaded and transformed into HPC jobs.
+These jobs are then submitted to downstream HPC resources via the UNICORE middleware, creating a streamlined and efficient bridge between cloud and HPC environments.

 ### CNES